 Fogo’s trap berths were historically dropped on June 1 amidst festive hope for a bountiful cod season.
 Embrace the season’s maritime mood and meet with a local fisherman to hear about the Fogo fishing industry, row a traditional punt boat through coastal waters, or learn the basics of boat building from an island craftsman.
 Landlubbers can explore Fogo’s colorful scenery during this peak period for wildflower blooms.

 A day at the beach is different in Newfoundland.
-Skip summertime sunbathing and head to one of Fogo’s sandy beaches, where you can dig for mussels, spot nesting puffins, and see whales breaching just offshore.
+Skip summertime sunbathing and head to one of Fogo’s sandy beaches, where you can spot nesting puffins and see whales breaching just offshore.
 Inland, hidden ponds await waders and trout fishermen, and the nearby Change Islands—their lush lawns dotted with colorful saltbox houses—are poised for postcard-worthy photographs.

 Fogo’s September and October revolve around the fruit harvest—a time when the island’s landscapes are speckled with the bright hues of edible wild berries.
 Walk ancient footpaths with your picking pail, foraging for blueberries, raspberries, and partridgeberries.
 Join an islander for a lesson in jam jarring, and deliver your remaining berry bounty to the chefs, who will use them in the preparation of your evening meal.